Convergence Rates for the Maximum A Posteriori Estimator in PDE-Regression Models with Random Design: A general statistical inverse Problem

 Then, for all $\bar{\const}\in\IR_{\geq 1}$, there exists $\const_{4}=\const_4(\bar{\const},\operatorname{L},\Ptt)\in\pRZ$ large enough, such that any maximizer $\thetaMAP$ of $\scrJ_{\rate,N}$ over $\Theta$ satisfies

 with $\const_5 = \const_5(d_V)\in\pRZ$.
 In particular, there is $\const_6 = c_6(d_V,\operatorname{L})\in\pRZ$, such that

 \end{corollary}

-\begin{remark}[Consistency and prediction error] \mbox{} \begin{enumerate}[label = \roman*)] \item Note, that \cref{thm:maintheorem} does not require $\theta_\frako\in\Theta$ as long as it can be approximated sufficiently by some $\thetatilde\in\Theta$.
-Therefore, the assumption $\theta_{\frako}\in\Theta$ in \cref{co:MAPConsistency} can also be weakened to the effect that $\scrG(\thetatilde)$ approximates $\scrG(\theta_\frako)$ in some sense (see equation 2.23 in \cite{BohrNickl2023} for instance). \item Evidently, \cref{co:MAPConsistency} provides the consistency of the MAP estimator $\thetaMAP$.
-The rate of convergence for the prediction loss is known to be optimal for $\kappa$-smoothing linear forward maps $\scrG$. \end{enumerate} \end{remark} Without any further assumptions, there is no hope to obtain an analogous upper bound for the estimation risk as well.
-However, the next corollary demonstrates stability estimates under a inverse continuity modulus of $\scrG^{-1}$. \begin{assumption}[Forward Map II] \mbox{} \begin{enumerate}[label = {C}7)] \item Inverse continuity modulus: Additionally to \cref{ass:ForwardMapI}, define for any $\delta\in\pRZ$ the set
+\begin{remark}[Consistency and prediction error] \mbox{} \begin{enumerate}[label = \roman*)] \item Note, that \cref{thm:maintheorem} does not require $\theta_\frako\in\Theta$.
+Therefore, the assumption $\theta_{\frako}\in\Theta$ in \cref{co:MAPConsistency} could also be weakened by assuming that $\scrG(\thetatilde)$ approximates $\scrG(\theta_\frako)$ in $\IL^2_\zeta(\calZ,V)$ distance (see equation 2.23 in \cite{BohrNickl2023} for instance). \item Evidently, \cref{co:MAPConsistency} provides the consistency of the MAP estimator $\thetaMAP$.
+The rate of convergence for the prediction loss fits the interpretation of classical inverse problems: The smoothness parameter $\kappa$ of the forward map $\scrG$, quantifying the ill-posedness of the problem, influences directly the rate of convergence.
+It is known that this rate of convergence is minimax-optimal for $\kappa$-smoothing linear forward maps $\scrG$ in various settings, see, e.g., \cite{Cavalier_2008}.
+In contrast, $\eta_1$ and $\eta_2$ from condition C3) do not appear explicitely in the rate, but ensure by the condition $\alpha>\eta_1\lor\eta_2+d\lor\frac{d}{2}(1+\gamma_2)$ that the model is sufficiently regular. \end{enumerate} \end{remark} Without any further assumptions, there is no hope to obtain an analogous upper bound for the estimation risk as well.
+However, the next corollary demonstrates stability estimates under an inverse continuity modulus of $\scrG^{-1}$. \begin{assumption}[Forward Map II] \mbox{} \begin{enumerate}[label = {C}7)] \item Inverse continuity modulus: Additionally to \cref{ass:ForwardMapI}, define for any $\delta\in\pRZ$

 for some universal constant $\operatorname{M}\in\pRZ$.
 There exists a constant $\Const_{\operatorname{M}}\in\pRZ$ and some $0<\tau \leq 1$, such that for $\delta$ small enough

 \end{enumerate} \end{assumption}